Cost of education in Malawi

 What can be done to reduce education costs?

-Overall, the government and development partners should prioritize investing in the young generation to advance to higher education in order to reap a significant demographic dividend and foster development.
+Overall, the government and development partners should prioritize investing in the young generation to advance to higher education in order to reap a significant demographic dividend and foster development but they can do more to help reduce the costs and improve the quality of our education system:

-You might also be interested in our guide on the best universities in Malawi.
+You might also be interested in our guide on the best universities in Malawi and the social & economic inequalities in Malawi today.

 - Social & Economic Inequalities in Malawi Today - November 16, 2021